 - MariaDB stores JSON as true text, not in binary format as MySQL.
 MariaDB's JSON functions are much faster than MySQL's so there is no need to store in binary format, which would add complexity when manipulating JSON objects.

 - For the same reason, MariaDB's JSON data type is an alias for LONGTEXT.
-If you want to replicate JSON columns from MySQL to MariaDB, you should store JSON objects in MySQL in a TEXT or LONGTEXT column or use statement based replication.
-If you are using JSON columns and want to upgrade to MariaDB, you need to either convert them to TEXT or use mysqldump to copy these tables to MariaDB.
-See also Making MariaDB understand MySQL JSON.
+If you want to replicate JSON columns from MySQL to MariaDB, you should store JSON objects in MySQL in a TEXT or LONGTEXT column or use statement-based replication.
+If you are using JSON columns and want to upgrade to MariaDB, use the mysql_json plugin to automatically convert MySQL JSON to TEXT, or alternatively you need to either convert them to TEXT or use mysqldump to copy these tables to MariaDB.

 - In MySQL, JSON is compared according to json values.
 In MariaDB JSON strings are normal strings and compared as strings.